denoland/manual/node/how_to_with_npm/apollo.md

 A resolver is responsible for populating the data for each query.
-Here we have our list of dinosaurs and all the resolver is going to do is either a) pass that entire list to the client if the user requests the `dinosaurs` query, or pass just one if the user requests the ‘dinosaur’ query.
+Here we have our list of dinosaurs and all the resolver is going to do is either a) pass that entire list to the client if the user requests the `dinosaurs` query, or pass just one if the user requests the `dinosaur` query.

 ```tsx
 const dinosaurs = [